aikata10/REED/CKKS_CA_Model/README.md

-## CHIEF
+## REED

-Welcome to CHIEF Artifacts!
+Welcome to REED Artifacts!

-In support of our work: CHIEF: Chiplet-based Accelerator for Fully Homomorphic Encryption.
+In support of our work: REED: Chiplet-based Accelerator for Fully Homomorphic Encryption.

 ## Getting started